GoogleCloudPlatform/datashare-toolkit/client/README.md

 ## Examples
 The examples are currently executed in an isolated Docker environment.
+Kubernetes support for the CDMC service will be added in a future release.

+**Note**: _Currently, GCP networking does not support multicast layer 2 so you will need to run the examples in an isolated environment._

 Verify Docker is running and server is > 19.03 version.

     docker version

-_Note_ GCP networking does not support multicast layer 2 today
+Change the ownership of the GAE crednetials file so the Docker executable can read it.

+    chmod 0444 ${GOOGLE_APPLICATION_CREDENTIALS}

 ### Hello World